yazi-rs/yazi-rs.github.io/usage/quick-start.md

 | , ⇒ s       | Sort by size, directories first                    |
 | , ⇒ S       | Sort by size, directories first (reverse)          |

-## Further usage

-To see all key bindings, check the [config/preset/keymap.toml](https://github.com/sxyazi/yazi/blob/main/config/preset/keymap.toml) file.

-## Changing working directory when exiting yazi
+## Changing working directory when exiting Yazi

-There is a wrapper of yazi, that provides the ability to change the current working directory when exiting yazi, feel free to use it:
+There is a wrapper of Yazi, that provides the ability to change the current working directory when exiting Yazi, feel free to use it:

 ```bash
 function ya() {